The Wisdom of Eastern Philosophy: Main Thinkers and Their Teachings

 5-6: You are very spiritual

-MINI SELF-ASSESSMENT TEST: DO YOU HAVE A PHILOSOPHICAL MIND?
+MINI SELF-ASSESSMENT TEST: ARE YOU A TRUE BUDDHIST?